Berchtesgaden – beyond Garmisch

 Where to stay

-I tend to stay a little off-the-beaten path when visiting a very popular town or city because I have a heart-beat for the local “Mom and Pop” places.
+I tend to stay a little off-the-beaten path when visiting a very popular town or city in Bavaria because I have a heart-beat for the local “Mom and Pop” places.
 My Mom was an entrepreneur and small business owner, I am also and I support “local” wherever I go in the world.

 The first time we “popped” into Berchtesgaden for an overnight this year, we stayed just outside the city limits in the small town of Schonau am Königsee.
 I tend to look for 3*** or 3.5*** accommodations these hotels/B&Bs try really hard and typically have great service, food and are affordable.
 Such was our stay at Stoll’s Sportshotel.
 We had a perfect location, walking distance to great restaurants, unforgettable views of the Alps, comfortable beds, great parking and an incredible breakfast.
 Who could ask for anything more, right?